supplefrog/linked-blog-md/publish/MySQL for Admins.md

 - Schema - table structures (columns, data types) + relationships through primary / foreign keys

 ## MySQL Enterprise
-**Compared to community**, is only packaged with the following additional utilities:
+**Compared to community**, it is only packaged with the following additional utilities:

 | Type      | Name/Component                                      |
 |-----------|-----------------------------------------------------|